dvdstelt/weblog/_posts/2020-07-23-priority-queues-publishing.md

 image: '/images/priority-queues-publishing/header.jpg'
 date: 20200723 110731
 title: Priority Queues – Publishing
-description: Instead of deciding to which queue a priority message should be send to, a better des...
+description: Instead of deciding to which queue a priority message should be sent to, a better des...
 categories:
     - Architecture and Design
     - NServiceBus